dgraph-io/dgraph/wiki/content/get-started/index.md

             </a>
           </div>
           <p class="section-desc">
-            Run `dgraph/standalone` and learn about node, edge, query, mutation, and schema.
+            Run dgraph and learn about nodes and edges, as well as basic queries and mutations.
           </p>
         </div>
       </div>